Sign in tofeather

 Most major insurance plans cover addiction treatment.
 Share your details (and snap a photo of your card if you have one) and we’ll verify your benefits and call you back — typically within 15 minutes.

-Uploads are transmitted over TLS and handled by our HIPAA-compliant admissions team only.
-JPG, PNG, HEIC, WEBP, or PDF.
-Up to 10 MB each.
+Uploads transmitted over TLS, handled by our HIPAA-compliant admissions team only.
+JPG, PNG, HEIC, WEBP, or PDF — up to 10 MB each.